 While he doesn't appear to hate the show itself, Paul Schneider (Mark) does not seem to have fond memories of his time on it either.
-It's hard to blame him considering how undercooked a character Mark was, and then later was the odd man out when the series found its identity in season 2, but Paul Schneider has been honest in his bitter feelings about his experience on the show and that it left him with a pretty sour outlook on mainstream acting as a whole (he now selects low-key roles in independent projects and takes a lot of time off in between jobs).
-When the creators kept the door open for a return and planned to have Mark reappear every once in a while, but Schneider expressed an explicit lack of interest in ever reappearing again, which may explain why Mark slid into Un-Person territory from season 3 onward.
+It's hard to blame him considering how undercooked a character Mark was, and then later was the odd man out when the series found its identity in season 2, but Schneider has been pretty honest about his bitter feelings regarding his experience on the show and that it left him with a soured outlook on mainstream acting as a whole (he now selects roles in low-key independent projects and takes a lot of time off in between jobs).
+The creators did keep the door open for a return and planned to have Mark reappear every once in a while, but Schneider expressed an explicit lack of interest in ever reappearing again, which may explain why Mark slid into Un-person territory from season 3 onward.

 The Li'l Sebastian plush from "The Trial of Leslie Knope".
 An ad for it appeared in the bottom row of the original broadcast of the episode.